zappurenfuro/PoE-FA/README.md

 # PoE FA API

-The current version can now be accessed by public [here](https://real-plum-ant-sari.cyclic.app/calculate-prices), or by clicking the link below.
+The current version can now be accessed by public by using PoE FA API  [here](https://real-plum-ant-sari.cyclic.app/calculate-prices), or by clicking the link below.
 [https://real-plum-ant-sari.cyclic.app/calculate-prices](https://real-plum-ant-sari.cyclic.app/calculate-prices "https://real-plum-ant-sari.cyclic.app/calculate-prices")

-PoE FA also have an API for Proxy Server use (if you need it for some reason), you can access it [here](https://poefa.xyz/calculate-prices), or by clicking the link below. https://poefa.xyz/calculate-prices
+PoE FA also have an API for Proxy Server use (if you need it for some reason), you can access it [here](https://poefa.xyz/calculate-prices), or by clicking the link below.
+https://poefa.xyz/calculate-prices

 # Usage